-LTI stands for Learning Tools Interoperability and is an integration standard for third party tools.
+Learning Tools Interoperability (LTI) is an integration standard for third party tools.
 Canvas supports LTI which allows third party tools to be easily integrated and used within Canvas.
 Because student data like assignment grades may be passed back and forth through the LTI, Teaching & Learning Technologies does software tests, as well as security and legal reviews, for each LTI before we can make it available for use by instructors and students.

-Note that several tools are currently in pilot and available for use.
-In addition, some colleges and departments also have specific tools available for their faculty to use.
+Note that some other tools are currently in pilot and/or may not be available for general use.
+In addition, some colleges and departments have specific tools available for their faculty that are not listed.

 Complete our LTI Request form.
 Completing all fields in this form with up-to-date and detailed information will ensure the review and approval process runs smoothly.
 Additional information may be requested after the initial review.

 If the app is approved, Teaching & Learning Technologies staff will install it on the test version of Canvas.
 After the app is tested, and no technical issues are identified, it will be installed on the production version of Canvas and available for instructor use.
 Because of the many technical and university policy requirements, the time between from submission and installation of the app on the live version of Canvas may take up to a semester to complete.